 Sound Propagation Level Calculator

-Interactive noise source and receiver diagram with barrier calculations (includes 2024 update)
+Interactive noise source and receiver diagram with barrier calculations (CNOSSOS-EU update)

 The diagram will appear here once the page is fully loaded.
-If it does not appear javascript may not be enabled.
+If it does not, check that Javascript is not disabled.

 If you find this useful, you might want to check out our dBmap.net Noise Mapping Tool.